elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 - Overriding: A subclass provides a specific implementation for a method that is already defined in its superclass.

-- `super`: A subclass refers to its direct superclass.
+- Super: A subclass refers to its direct superclass.

 </v-clicks>